What is a Physician Assistant?

 PCOM encourages and is proud of its diverse PA class.
 The students vary in age, from

-student that are coming into the program directly for undergraduate studies to students
+students that are coming into the program directly for undergraduate studies to students

 that are pursuing second careers.
 Our students come prepared with a solid foundation

 in the biological, chemical and social sciences but have degrees ranging from Bachelor's